HamedTaherkhani/EPiC/README.md

-# EPiC: Evolutionary Prompt Engineering for Code
+# Evolutionary Prompt Engineering for Cost-Effective Code Generation with Large Language Models

 Welcome to EPiC, a framework designed to **cost-effectively** generate high-quality code by iteratively improving prompts through a **lightweight evolutionary algorithm**.
 EPiC (Evolutionary **P**rompt **En**gineering for **C**ode) refines an original prompt to produce increasingly better code solutions, all while minimizing the number of calls (and hence cost) to large language models (LLMs).